Events Dynamics

 - Built-in events are events that have predefined behaviors by the system.
 A prominent example is

-'s properties are extracted to out and update to the resolved profile. - System events or "reaction" events are ones that get generated within the system.
+identifyevent, where it'starget's properties are extracted to out and update to the resolved profile. - System events or "reaction" events are ones that get generated within the system.
 Generally these events won't be visible on CDP web app.

 Sessions

-Every events except system events always have a session_id
+Every events except system events always have a session_id attached along.
+This session_id is generated on the client side.

-logically groups logical events from a same physical person together.
+Theoretically speaking, session_id logically groups logical events from a same physical person together.
 A person (or Profile) could have multiple sessions (from different clients/devices, or long gap between interactions from a same device (it's up the client side to decide the boundary between sessions).

 Profiles